 Six-time world champion Ray Reardon, in the twilight of his career, took advantage in the top half of the draw to quite comfortably reach the final.

 However, it was the bottom section that was ultimately providing all of the other notable drama.

 White’s early-season form had tailed off somewhat after his humbling bagel against Davis in the UK Championship, but he stunned world number one Cliff Thorburn 10-4 to get his second Crucible campaign off to a perfect start.

-Two more victories and the 20 year-old, the 1980 world amateur champion, faced off against boyhood hero Alex Higgins in the last four.
+Two more victories and the 20 year-old, the 1980 world amateur champion, faced off against boyhood hero Higgins in the last four.

 A barnstorming affair ensued between a pair of cueists separated by different generations but linked as kindred spirits.

 White established a 15-14 lead and was within a couple of pots from a place in the final, only for the “Hurricane” to produce that break.

 Higgins duly snatched the victory in the decider, arguably setting into motion a string of painful reverses for his opponent on snooker’s greatest stage.

 The original People’s Champion was into the final, and he wasn’t about to disappoint his legion of fans as he wrapped up a tough 18-15 success over Reardon with a magnificent 135 century break.